Posted by Omo Misha on 5/7

 Images: 1, Detail of Trenton Doyle Hancock's Vegan Arm, 2013; 2.
 Bessie Harvey's Black Horse of Revelations,1991; 3.
 Untitled work by J.B.
 Murray, c.
 1978-1988; 4.
 8 Possible Beginnings, or the Creation of African-America; a Moving Picture by Kara E. Walker (video still), 2005; 5.
 Archival pigment print of Goat Girl by conceptual artist, Ralph Lemon, 2013-2014.

 Tags: Studio Museum in Harlem, When the Stars Begin to Fall, Bessie Harvey, J.B.
 Murray, Jacolby Satterwhite, Patricia Satterwhite, Kerry James Marshall, Kara Walker, Carrie Mae Weems.
-Theaster Gates, Lauren Kelley, Frank Albert Jones, Geo Wyeth, Ralph Lemon, Omo Misha, Thomas J. Lax, painting, drawing, abstract, figurative, sculpture, mixed-media, installation, video-art, conceptual, realism, surrealism, modern, photography
+Theaster Gates, Lauren Kelley, Frank Albert Jones, Geo Wyeth, Ralph Lemon, Omo Misha, Thomas J. Lax, painting, drawing, figurative, sculpture, mixed-media, installation, video-art, conceptual, surrealism, modern, photography